Territorial Force Nursing Service: First World War

 On the outbreak of the First World War in August 1914, the hospitals were commissioned and the TFNS mobilised.
 By the end of the month, 19 territorial hospitals were operational and between 2,117 and 2,784 TFNS nurses had been mobilised to staff them.
 The remaining four hospitals became operational the next month, and another two were opened in 1915 and 1917.
 Some territorial hospitals could be quite considerable, such as Manchester's 6,700-bed Second Western General Hospital.
 There were also hundreds of smaller auxiliary hospitals, used initially for surgery and later as convalescent facilities.
 Eighteen territorial hospitals were established overseas, and TFNS nurses also worked alongside QAIMNS nurses in military hospitals and casualty clearing stations in France, Belgium, Malta, Salonica, Gibraltar, Egypt, Mesopotamia and East Africa.
 In total, between 7,117 and 8,140 nurses served in the TFNS during the war, of which 2,280 served overseas.
+Research carried out by Yvonne McEwen showed that 61 nurses of the TFNS lost their lives in World War I. Miss Minnie Bailey Thompson was the first TFNS who died on active service in World War 1.
+She died at St. Mary’s Hospital, Paddington on 18 September 1914.
+Seventeen nurses of the TFNS received military medals.

-One such nurse was Grace Mitchell, who had been called up shortly after the start of the war.
+Grace Mitchell, a nurse with the TFNS, was called up shortly after the start of the war.
 She worked initially in the 3rd Southern General Hospital in Oxford, and in May 1917 transferred to Unit 56 General Hospital in Étaples, France.
 This was a Base Hospital, part of the casualty evacuation chain, located further back from the front lines than the casualty clearing stations.
 The hospitals were located close to the coast, with good rail access to facilitate the transport and repatriation of casualties.
 From September 1918, she worked at several casualty clearing stations in France, Belgium and Germany, and was demobilised in May 1920.
+Margaret Elwyn Sparshott was a principal matron in charge of 22 hospitals in the Manchester area, during World War I.

+Helen Gregory Smith, CBE RRC, was in the Territorial Force Nursing Service.
+She started as principal matron in 1908 and was then promoted to Senior Principal Matron.
+This role included maintaining 1,000 beds as part of the 3rd Scottish General Hospital at Stobhill and 100 beds in the Western Infirmary, both Glasgow, for wounded soldiers.

 Military nurses were traditionally required to be unmarried or widowed with no dependents, but the shortage of nurses during the war meant that married women were allowed into the service and single nurses who married were allowed to remain.
 Following the war, most nurses returned to civilian work, and all married nurses were forced to resign from the TFNS.
-In line with the reconstitution of the Territorial Force as the Territorial Army, the TFNS became the Territorial Army Nursing Service in 1921.